biopragmatics/oquat/docs/unknowns/source/hp.md

 | eom:2028381d5c61842a |        1 | [HP:0400004](http://purl.obolibrary.org/obo/HP_0400004) |
 | eom:2cff5ac9b681fc73 |        1 | [HP:0400005](http://purl.obolibrary.org/obo/HP_0400005) |

-## `sanford` (1)
+## `sanford`

+There are 1 usages of `sanford` in `hp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20sanford)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20sanford).

 | curie           |   usages | nodes                                                   |
 |-----------------|----------|---------------------------------------------------------|